4 Visual Elements Your Website UX Needs To Get Right

 Think of it this way:

-During the design phase, it’s incredibly helpful to have an idea of the type of content that will be used on the site.
+During the design phase, it’s beneficial to know the type of content used on the site.
 This way, the other visual elements can be designed to complement the content.

 Content includes more than just your copy.
 Videos, photos, and graphics are all included in your content.
 Ideally, all of your content will have a consistent style and tone.
-This makes it easier for a web designer to embrace that style and create a design that highlights the content.
+This makes it easier for a web designer to embrace that style and create content that highlights it.

 This makes for a harmonious flow between all the visual elements and evades any design-related distractions that could keep a visitor from paying attention to your site’s content.